ikc8581/Koopman_Project/README.md

 #### 2 Dimensional Turtlebot Odometry Estimation

-For the two dimensional variant, the same turtlebot setup commands are required.
+For the two dimensional variant, the same turtlebot setup commands from before are required.
 * Run the realsense module:
 `roslaunch cartpole strait_xy.launch`